indie/mastodon/ApacheConfigDocs/localhost_setup.md

 ## Options for "streaming" APIs

 The next step is to get the high-level "streaming" APIs configured, and this can go many ways.
 If you find yourself getting stuck after following some overly complex "instruction", it's usually better to start removing Gems, rather than adding.
 It's always a good idea to watch out for code bloat and third-party things that are not clear on what they are doing to your system.
-There are many malicious actors that want to destroy what we're building; don't let them!
+There are many haters and malicious fascistbookers that want to destroy what we're building; don't let them!

 ### NodeJS & Yarn vs RageQuit